Gabon: Politics

-In October 2009, President Ali Bongo Ondimba began efforts to streamline the government.
-To reduce corruption and government bloat, he eliminated 17 minister-level positions, abolished the Vice Presidency and reorganized the portfolios of some ministries, bureaus and directorates.
-In November 2009, Bongo announced a new vision for the modernization of Gabon, called "Gabon Emergent".
+In 2009, President Ali Bongo began efforts to streamline the government.
+To reduce corruption and government bloat, he eliminated 17 minister-level positions, abolished the vice presidency and reorganized the portfolios of some ministries, bureaus and directorates.
+Bongo announced a vision for the modernization of Gabon, called "Gabon Emergent".
 This program contains three pillars: Green Gabon, Service Gabon, and Industrial Gabon.
 The goals of Gabon Emergent are to diversify the economy so that Gabon becomes less reliant on petroleum, to eliminate corruption, and to modernize the workforce.
-Under this program, exports of raw timber have been banned, a government-wide census was held, the work day was changed to eliminate a long midday break, and a national oil company was created.
+Under this program, exports of raw timber were banned, a government-wide census was held, the work day was changed to eliminate a long midday break, and a national oil company was created.

-On 25 January 2011, opposition leader André Mba Obame claimed the presidency, saying the country should be run by someone the people wanted.
-He selected 19 ministers for his government, and the entire group, along with hundreds of others, spent the night at the United Nations headquarters.
-On January 26, the government dissolved Mba Obame's party.
-AU chairman Jean Ping said that Mba Obame's action "hurts the integrity of legitimate institutions and also endangers the peace, the security and the stability of Gabon."
-Interior Minister Jean-François Ndongou accused Mba Obame and his supporters of treason.
-The UN Secretary-General, Ban Ki-moon, said that he recognized Ondimba as the only official Gabonese president.
+On 25 January 2011, André Mba Obame declared himself president.
+He selected 19 ministers for his government and took refuge in a United Nations office in Libreville.
+In response, the government dissolved Obame's Gabonese Union for Democracy and Development party.
+African Union chairman Jean Ping said Obame's action "hurts the integrity of legitimate institutions and also endangers the peace, the security and the stability of Gabon."
+Interior Minister Jean-François Ndongou accused Obame and his supporters of treason.
+UN Secretary-General Ban Ki-moon said that he recognized Obame as the only official Gabonese president.

-The 2016 presidential election was disputed, with "very close" official results reported.
-Protests broke out in the capital and met repression, which culminated in the alleged bombing of the opposition party headquarters by the presidential guard.
+The 2016 presidential election was disputed, with "very close" official results reported between Ping and incumbent Bongo.
+Protests broke out in the capital and met repression, which culminated in the bombing of the opposition party headquarters, allegedly by the presidential guard.
 Between 50 and 100 citizens were killed by security forces, and 1,000 were arrested.
 International observers criticized irregularities, including unnaturally high turnout reported for some districts.
-The country's supreme court threw out some suspect precincts, and the ballots have been destroyed.
-The election was declared in favour of the incumbent Ondimba.
+The Supreme Court threw out some suspect precincts, and the ballots were destroyed.
+The election was declared in favour of Bongo.
 The European Parliament issued two resolutions denouncing the unclear results of the election and calling for an investigation into the human rights violations.

-A few days after the controversial presidential election in August 2023, a group of military officials declared a military coup and that they had overthrown the government and deposed Ali Bongo Ondimba.
+A few days after the controversial 2023 presidential election, a group of military officials declared a military coup and that they had overthrown the government and deposed Bongo.
 The announcement came hours after Bongo was officially re-elected for a third term.
 General Brice Oligui Nguema was appointed as the transitional leader.
 This event marked the eighth instance of military intervention in the region since 2020, raising concerns about democratic stability.